 - Administration: Oversees central correspondence files, mail handling, digital imaging services, motor pool, supplies, equipment checkout and miscellaneous services.

-- Automation: Provides a wide range of automation support to enhance technology efficiencies.
-Develops and implements the automation plan to include architecture, hardware and software requirements.
+- Tecnology: Provides a wide range of technology to make Public Works more efficient.
+Develops and implements the technology plan to include architecture, hardware and software requirements.
 Manages niche software applications.
 Evaluates new purchases, installs, debugs, interfaces with vendors, maintains accountability, and manages the niche software library.

 - Budget: Responsible for developing, submitting and maintaining the budget for Public Works, including budget monitoring, preparing supplemental and readoption budget submissions, and writing reports.